Skip to main content

 • You compare rates and pick the cheapest--TXU rarely wins on price

-• You use under 1,000 kWh/month (their specialty plans can cost more)
+• You use under 1,000 kWh/month (their specialty plans cost more at low usage)

 Company Snapshot